 "Bonhoeffer is the story of a life framed by a passion for truth and a commitment to justice on behalf of those who face implacable evil."

 Quick--can you answer the following: Do your parents have a will?
 Who will care for them if they become ill or incapacitated?
 How will you and your siblings share in that responsibility?

-Jim Comer, author of When Roles Reverse: A Guide to Parenting Your Parents (Hampton Roads Publishing, 2006, $17.95), says that knowing the answers to questions like this can save families time, heartache and, perhaps most importantly, money they don't have to waste.
+Jim Comer, author of When Roles Reverse: A Guide to Parenting Your Parents, says that knowing the answers to questions like these can save families time, heartache and, perhaps most importantly, money they don't have to waste.

-Time to curl up with a great book!
+Time to curl up with a good book!
 Readers around the world have been charmed by this unforgettable story of love and forgiveness.
-Read an excerpt from To Forgive, Divine!
+A Kindle copy is only $5.99.
+Download your copy today!

 To Forgive, Divine is available in print and on Kindle and Kindle Unlimited from Amazon.com.
 It is available in paperback at all online bookstores.
 It can also be special-ordered at your favorite local book store.
 For a copy of To Forgive, Divine signed by the author, please click here:

 This page contains affiliate links.